serge-yerin/ra_data_processing-all/README.md

 * cross-spectra (2 channels of auto-spectra + real & imaginary parts of cross-spectra)
 * waveform data (1 or 2 channels).

-Receivers can work with external clock generator which provides ADC samplig rate.
+Receivers can work with an external clock generator which provides ADC samplig rate.
 The sampling rate can be adjusted.
-Typical sample rated used:
+Typical sample rates used:

 * **66 MHz** clock frequency provides 33 MHz band of receiver (usual at UTR-2 and URAN for DSPZ)
 * **160 MHz** clock frequency provides 80 MHz band of receiver (usual at GURT fo ADR)
-* **33 MHz** clock frequency provides 16.5 MHz band of receiver (sometimes used at UTR-2 to record waveform data to save data rate and record signal in 2-nd Niquist zone 16.5-33.0 MHz where UTR-2 has maximal sensitivity).
+* **33 MHz** clock frequency provides 16.5 MHz band of receiver (sometimes used at UTR-2 to record waveform data to save data rate and record signal in 2-nd Niquist zone **16.5-33.0 MHz** where UTR-2 has maximal sensitivity).

-Usually receivers store data into 2GB files consequently, but ADR receiver can save data into continuous **.adr** file of any length.
+Usually receivers store data into 2GB files consequently, but ADR receiver can save data into a continuous **.adr** file of any length.
 Each file has a 1024 byte header where parameters of the receiver and observations are stored.

 ## Scripts to visualize radio astronomy data

-**Note:** The first step of any data processing is saving the original data into long **".dat"** (one per receiver channel data recorded or their combination) files which are convenient for further processing.
+**Note:** The first step of any data processing is saving the original **spectra** data into long **".dat"** (one per receiver channel data recorded or their combination) files which are convenient for further processing.
+Such files are also usually used as internediate reults, for example after dispersion delay removing for pulsar processing.
 Each file contains data of particular type (channel A or channel B or cross-spectra imaginary part or cross-spectra real part or cross-spectra module or cross-spectra phase) of all initial data files.
 These **".dat"** files are usually supplied with **"timeline.txt"** files which carry time stamps for data points.
+The 1024 byte header of each **".dat"** file is a copy of the header of the first initial file processed in a bunch.
+If the time or frequency resolution of data were changed during processing the header will contain the changed values.

  **".dat"** files can be processed with the **script_DAT_reader.py** to make PNG dynamic spectra of the whole observation with spectra averaging in time.

+ For **waveform** intermediate data format we use **".wdat"** and **"timeline.wtxt"** formats respectively.
+Additional info in each sample time is stored in special time format.

 ### script_ADR_multifolder_reader.py

 This script makes **PNG images** of immediate and dynamic spectra for  auto and cross-spectra data from ADR.
 Also it can convert these data into **".dat"** format for further processing.
 It is convenient to analyze the observations data.
 One can indicate the path to a folder with a bunch of observations data in many subfolders.
-The script will anaylize each subfolder separately.
+The script will anaylize each subfolder separately and store the images for further analysis by observer.
+It is a main tool to search for well-visible emissions like solar bursts, Jupiter DAM emission etc.

+### script_JDS_multifolder_reader.py

+This script performs the same tasks as the previous **script_ADR_multifolder_reader.py** but for auto and cross-spectra data from **DSPZ**.

 ## Scripts to process pulsar data